sachnaror/fusion-epi-signing-java-poc/README.md

-# 🔐 EPI Outbound Request Signing (Using Vault/Gov rule cert)
+# 🔐 EPI Outbound Request Signing (Using Vault/Gov rule based pvt key signing)

 Tried demonstrating and running **secure, signed outbound requests** from *Fusion** (simulated in Java) to a mock **EPI `/payments` API**.
 It showcases: